aehng/Lecture-Notes/Module2/Lec14-Fri_Feb_10/README.md

 ------------------------------------------------------------
 # Announcements

+## Science Unwrapped: Computing with Honeybees

+*   **What**  USU computer scientist Vladimir Kulyukin presents "Music, Traffic, Solar Harvests: Computing with Honeybees"
+*   **When**  7:00pm Friday, February 10th
+*   **Where** ESLC 130

+Computation can unlock mysteries of honeybee behavior, how the bees' environment affects how they live, along with the "music" of bees' buzzing.
+Learn now artificial intelligence can transform hives into robots to monitor the health of these important pollinators.

+Dr. Kulyukin will speak for about half an hour and then invite questions from the audience.
+Afterwards, enjoy refreshments and hands-on STEM learning activities provided by student and community groups in the ESLC atrium.

 # Action Items

+*   Complete phases **4.
+Deployment** and **5.
+Maintenance** *today*
+    *   Make your final push to GitLab early so you have plenty of time to **verify** your submission
 *	Call on 2 designated questioners
 *	Hold a 3-minute stand-up scrum meeting with your team